-Ludicrous Lawsuit: Special Interest Groups Sue NYC To Overturn New Puppy Mill Ban
+Ludicrous Lawsuit: Special Interest Groups Sue NYC To Overturn New Pup

 The recent passage of New York City’s Local Laws 5 and 7 – designed to strike a blow to puppy mill operations – already has special interests groups up in arms as they feel the well-intentioned laws will result in the needless deaths of hundreds of animals.